• Home

 Judicial OrganBut the day past’s listening to in Harsh Mander v Union of India marks a low point even within this ongoing tale.

-When the amicus curiae made them a substitute simple point that technically, deportation should infrequently be executed without the cooperation of the host us of the Chief Justice’s best response becomes “we can say that the government has did not do its job.”
+When the amicus curiae made them a substitute simple point that technically, deportation should infrequently be executed without the cooperation of the host of the Chief Justice’s best response becomes “we can say that the government did not do its job.”
 The leader secretary then promised to provide you with “higher measures.”

 Separation of powers and international regulation